hodori0719/site/src/pages/Home.md

 I love building things—recently, I've been doing full-stack on web and mobile with React, TypeScript, and Python.
 I also have interests in ML/DL, graphics, and probabilistic algorithms, owing to my background in math.

-I'm a classical musician and [composer](/music). 🎶 Other than that, I spend my time on film & film criticism, writing, graphic design, and Tetris.
+I'm a musician and [composer](/music). 🎶 Other than that, I spend my time on film & film criticism, writing, graphic design, and Tetris.